 What is an Emergency Dentist?

-Emergency Dentistry in NW Calgary consists of immediate help to patients with dental or oral issues.
+Emergency Dentistry in Varsity consists of immediate help to patients with dental or oral issues.
 The difference between visiting an emergency dentist near you and a general one is that the former will be available at any time of the day (and night), weekends, and even holidays.
 The latter may take some time in scheduling the dental emergency.

 Keep reading to find out in which situations you may need to look for emergency dentistry near you.